-In addition to being recognized for its outstanding clinical care, UCLA Health also houses a premier research institution, so you may be asked to participate in one or several studies.
-These studies are only allowed if the Institutional Review Board, the Office of the Human Research Protection Program and the National Institute of Health (if federally funded) believe the benefits outweigh the risks.
-These studies have many safeguards and require best-care practices.
-Please feel free to ask if you or your loved one might qualify.
-These studies are voluntary, but could be beneficial as study participants are closely monitored by another team of healthcare professionals including other physicians and nurses.
+In addition to being recognized for its outstanding clinical care, UCLA Health is also a premier research institution, so you may be asked to participate in one or several studies.
+These studies are only allowed if the Institutional Review Board and the Office of the Human Research Protection Program believe the benefits outweigh the risks.
+These studies are voluntary, have many safeguards, and require best-care practices.
+In addition to being cared for by the ICU team, study participants have the benefit of being closely monitored by a second team of healthcare professionals, including physicians, nurses, and study coordinators.
+Please feel free to ask if you or your loved one might qualify for one of our studies.

 Prevention and early treatment of acute lung injury (PETAL) network.
 PETAL network website >

 The PETAL Network is a multicenter network funded by the National Heart, Lung, and Blood Institute (NHLBI) to develop and conduct randomized controlled clinical trials to prevent or treat, and/or improve the outcome of patients who have, or who are at risk for, Acute Lung Injury (ALI) or Acute Respiratory Distress Syndrome (ARDS).

 Biology and Longitudinal Epidemiology of PETAL COVID-19 Observational Study (BLUE CORAL) - this study aims to identify acute and critically ill COVID-19 patients and collect detailed data during and after hospitalization in order to increase understanding of COVID-19 (actively enrolling).

 PETAL Repository of Electronic Data COVID-19 Observational Study (RED CORAL) - this study aims to identify acute and critically ill patients with COVID-19 and collect detailed data from their hospital stay in order to advance United States participation in studies of global epidemiology and increase understanding of the clinical course of COVID-19 (completed enrollment).